Digital Image Workflow overview

 This becomes even more important when you have the luxury of two or more cameras.
 Professional photographers tend to use two or more camera bodies, each with a different focal length lens fitted, to enable them to quickly switch from one view to another without the delay caused by changing lenses, or by the possible damage to sensors caused by dust being introduced into the camera body whilst the lens is off.

-Thus, at the end of a day’s shoot, all the images can be put into one big folder and then renumbered, using the EXIF (EXchangeable Image File Format) data embedded in each file at the time the shutter is released.
-Assuming all the cameras used had their internal clocks zeroed at the beginning of the day, the software used to renumber the files would then produce a sequence of images from dawn to dusk, say, utilising the mixed images from all cameras used.
+Thus, at the end of a day’s shoot, all the images can be put into one big folder and then renumbered, with the Better Rename program using the EXIF (EXchangeable Image File Format) data embedded in each file at the time the shutter is released.
+Assuming all the cameras used had their internal clocks zeroed at the beginning of the day, the software used to rename the files would then produce a sequence of images from dawn to dusk, say, utilising the mixed images from all cameras used.
 This means that, regardless of which camera was used to take a photograph, the shoot from the day can be seen accurately and sequentially from start to finish.

 If the cameras have the wrong time and date settings major problems arise.